ajstarks/conditions/README.markdown

 	cd conditions/src
 	make

-If you don't have one of those, you'll need to install.
+If you don't have one of those, you'll need to install it.
 Detailed instructions are [here](http://golang.org/doc/install.html).
 But in brief:

 	hg clone -u release https://go.googlecode.com/hg/ go
 	cd go/src